nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Examples:**

 * `interview edit 2 from/4 t/GROUP`
-  Edits the interview type to a group interview for the 2nd interview from the 4th job application in the list.
+  Edits the interview type for the 2nd interview from the 4th job application in the list.
 * `interview edit 4 from/8 a/NTU`
   Edits the address for the 4th interview from the 8th job application in the list.